 Stanford students, along with either Juliet Brodie or Lauren Zack from the Stanford Community Law Clinic (CLC), staffed a clinic at the Mountain View Public Library where each week, city employees held an Eviction Help Center to help tenants apply for COVID-19 emergency rental assistance.
 The law students, along with a supervisor, were available to answer questions related to legal papers, including eviction notices residents may have received.read more

 Success begins with excellence…

 Stanford Law’s exceptional faculty attracts students with a passion for learning and a track record of academic success.
 Twenty-five percent of faculty are members of the American Academy of Arts and Sciences.
 One in five students arrives with an advanced degree.

-With only seven students for every faculty member (and just 30 students in a typical first-year small-section course) immersive education includes plenty of opportunities to chart your own path with support from your mentor.
+With only 4.6 students for every faculty member (and just 30 students in a typical first-year small-section course) immersive education includes plenty of opportunities to chart your own path with support from your mentor.
 Possibilities for joint degrees are virtually limitless.

-About 98 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
-Alumni can be found in 67 countries, 49 states and Washington, D.C., Puerto Rico, the U.S. Virgin Islands, and the Marshall Islands.
+About 99.5 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
+Alumni can be found in 77 countries, 50 states and Washington, D.C., Puerto Rico, Guam, Mariana Islands, the U.S Virgin Islands, Military (Europe and Pacific) and the Marshall Islands.